MattFiler/Alien-Isolation-Audio-Extractor/README.md

 Run the program and wait for the it to finish.
 It will prompt you to press a key before starting.

-**Exporting and renaming is a very long process and will likely take around 30 mins to complete.**
+**Exporting and renaming is a very long process and will likely take around an hour to complete.**

 ## Maximising output